LenSys/next-js-evento/README.md

 - Server vs Client components
 - use clsx()
 - use Framer Motion with layoutid (layoutid is used to identify a motion element -> different divs with the same layoutid become the same div for Framer Motion and the difference will be animated)
+- Handle form submit event
+- Navigate to a route using useRouter() with .push('route-path')

 ## Install clsx()